christianThardy/christianThardy.github.io/things-I-wish-I-knew.md

 While the tools used across cloud platforms to load data vary significantly, the end result is usually the same, which is a dataframe.
 In a local environment, we can use Pandas to load the dataframe (csv), but in distributed environments we need different implementations such as Spark RDDs (parquet) in PySpark.
 Parquet is basically a columnar storage file format and it lets you read, compress and process only the columns required for the current query, whereas CSV files are row based.

-Avoid expensive transformations and functions when validating your pipeline across large scale dataframes
+## avoid expensive transformations and functions when validating your pipeline across large scale dataframes

 When scaling our pipeline we ran into a few nontrivial issues.
 One of which required us to sift through Spark code and unit test their data partitioning functions.
 We needed to run a few jobs with dataframes at 75 to 100 million records a pop and when using native spark functions to handle our partitioning and the size of our clusters, we ran into speed efficiency issues.
 Each job was taking upwards of 24 to 48 hours to complete and some of them would just flat out stall.